Impact 2025

 EXPENSES

-*Revenue related to LPM’s three-year newsroom expansion campaign was recognized in FY21 but was released in FY22-FY24 to cover related expenses.
-These charts reflect preliminary fiscal year 2024 numbers that will be approved via our independent audit summary.
+These charts reflect preliminary fiscal year 2025 numbers that will be approved via our independent audit summary.

 BOARD OF DIRECTORS